joheinze/PriNCe/README.md

 Uses `sphinx`-docs, which can be read at [readthedocs](https://prince.readthedocs.io/en/latest/)

-The documentation is still *incomplete*
+The documentation is still *incomplete*.
+Feedback/comments are welcome via issues.

 ## System requirements

-- lots of RAM
+- ~16GB RAM
 - several GB disk space

 ## Software requirements

-The majority of the code consists of pure Python modules.
+The code is pure Python heavily using vectorization via numpy/scipy.

 Dependencies (list might be incomplete):